mongodb/docs/source/administration/backups.rst

    the backup can reflect a highly inconsistent state that will likely *not* be restorable.

-To stop the balancer, connect to the :option:`mongos` with the :option`mongo` shell and issue the following 2 commands: ::
+To stop the balancer, connect to the :program:`mongos` with the :option`mongo` shell and issue the following 2 commands: ::

      use config